 Big clusters can often be split into many plants.
 This clump of Eriocaulon quinquangulare was split into 10+ smaller plants.

 To separate the plants, you can use tweezers to gently pull them apart.
 For some species that are small or delicate (such as Blood vomit), it is easier to use a blade to separate the crowns (and root zone).
 Cut in between the crowns down to the roots to separate them.
-For Eriocaulon quinguangulare, the crowns can be separated easily by hand, which is what I did for above.
+For Eriocaulon quinguangulare, the crowns can be separated easily by hand, which is what we did for above.

 Here, a multiple crown Eriocaulon ratnagiricum is split into many small individual plants.
 These are tiny, about 1 cm, and so require quite a bit of care.
-These are a bit small to pick apart with fingers, so I use tweezers to separate them for above.
+These are a bit small to pick apart with fingers, so we use tweezers to separate them for above.

 Some species of Eriocaulons do not produce plantlets readily.
 Other may take a long time to naturally divide as the central clump just gets larger over time.
 In such cases, manually dividing the crown is the way to quickly get more plants.
 This process is stressful for the plant and so the plant needs to be in good shape for success.
 A good size to divide Eriocaulons is when they are at least half the size of a full grown adult.
 For Eriocaulon ratnagiricum, the full size is about 2.5 to 3 inches, so a plant that is around 1 inch plus can be divided.